-Keeping You Up to Date in 2024
+Keeping You Up to Date in 2025...and Beyond

-This page reflects recruiting-related issues that may impact prospective student-athletes over the next twelve months.
+This page identifies recruiting-related issues that may impact prospective student-athletes over the next year...and beyond.

-1) An ongoing issue-and challenge-for the NCAA is legislation pertaining to athletes who are paid for the use of their name, image and/or likeness (NIL).
+1) An ongoing issue-and challenge-for the NCAA has to do with athletes who are paid for the use of their name, image and/or likeness (NIL).